microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Why:**

-- while there are some limitations with using controls (~~they don't mirror the state in URL thus cannot be tested in e2e scenarios~~, UPDATE: sync of url and controls was [added in 6.2.0](https://github.com/storybookjs/storybook/issues/13160)), using them is an industry standard in the open source world, also knobs will be deprecated in the next major storybook versions.
+- while there are some limitations with using controls using them is an industry standard in the open source world and knobs will be deprecated in the next major storybook versions.

 ### 2. how to use `argTypes`